Daemo00/reactpy/docs/source/guides/adding-interactivity/index.rst

 ReactPy lets you add event handlers to your parts of the interface.
-This means that you can define synchronous or asynchronous functions that are triggered when a particular user interaction occurs like clicking, hovering, of focusing on form inputs, and more.
+This means that you can define synchronous or asynchronous functions that are triggered when a particular user interaction occurs like clicking, hovering, focusing on form inputs, and more.

 .. reactpy:: responding-to-events/_examples/button_prints_message